TX-2000 series: Formation

 As of 1 April 2016, the fleet consists of 23 six-car sets (51 to 73), consisting of four motored (M) cars and two trailer (T) cars, and formed as follows with car 1 at the Tsukuba (northern) end.

 Cars 2 and 4 are each fitted with two single-arm pantographs.

 Interior

-The middle two cars, 3 and 4, feature transverse seating bays with folding tables.
+Passenger accommodation primarily consists of longitudinal bench seating.
+The middle two cars, 3 and 4, were built with transverse seating bays with folding tables, but from April 2017, the transverse seating was gradually replaced by longitudinal bench seating.

 History

-The first six-car prototype was built in March 2003, and 15 more sets were subsequently delivered from Hitachi between January and July 2004, entering service on 24 August 2008.
+The first six-car prototype was built in March 2003, and 15 more sets were subsequently delivered from Hitachi between January and July 2004, entering service on 24 August 2005.
 Four additional sets (67 to 70) were delivered in 2008 to provide increased capacity.
 These later sets differ in having a red bodyline stripe added below the windows.

 A further three six-car sets were delivered in June and August 2012 to provide additional capacity.
 These three sets, 71 to 73, feature a number of design improvements over earlier sets, including the use of LED interior lighting, increased seat thickness, and opening windows to provide ventilation at the ends of cars.

-From April 2017, the transverse seating in cars 3 and 4 was gradually replaced by longitudinal bench seating.